hankskfc/telegraf/plugins/inputs/docker/README.md

   ## Docker Endpoint
   ##   To use TCP, set endpoint = "tcp://[ip]:[port]"
   ##   To use environment variables (ie, docker-machine), set endpoint = "ENV"
+  ## Note: If using the default endpoint, telegraf must be given permission
+  ## to access the socket.
   endpoint = "unix:///var/run/docker.sock"

   ## Set to true to collect Swarm metrics(desired_replicas, running_replicas)